-- For each annual ACP R&T round, Faculty Boards will review and nominate the membership of their FC and seek approval from the relevant Council of the School.
+- For each annual ACP R&T exercise, Faculty Boards will review and nominate the membership of their FC and seek approval from the relevant Council of the School.
 The FC Chair will be nominated from among those members. - Each School has a SC, the membership of which will be approved by the relevant Council of the School and will include the Head of School.
-The Council of each School will also nominate a Chair from an institution independent of that School and a member external to the University, who will be a distinguished academic, for appointment by the GB. - The membership of both the FCs and SCs should comprise: - a minimum of five members and normally not more than nine members, who will be normally be at professorial level and will be chosen to cover the range of disciplines covered by the committee; and - a professorial member of staff in an appropriate subject area who is independent of the institutions covered by that committee. - Members of the FC and SC will normally serve for a three-year term and no member may serve for more than two consecutive terms of three years (i.e., members may serve on a committee for a maximum of six years). - The full membership of the promotions committees will be published in the Reporter in the Michaelmas Term.
+The Council of each School will also nominate a Chair from an institution independent of that School and a member external to the University, who will be a distinguished academic, for appointment by the GB. - The membership of both the FCs and SCs should comprise: - a minimum of five members and normally not more than nine members, who will normally be at professorial level and will be chosen to cover the range of disciplines covered by the committee; and - a professorial member of staff in an appropriate subject area who is independent of the institutions covered by that committee. - Committees are required to include at least one representative with specific expertise in teaching focused academic practice. - Members of the FC and SC will normally serve for a three-year term and no member may serve for more than two consecutive terms of three years (i.e., members may serve on a committee for a maximum of six years). - The full membership of the promotions committees will be published in the Reporter in the Michaelmas Term. - VCC membership comprises: The Vice-Chancellor (Chair), the Chair and external member of each SC and the Pro-Vice-Chancellor with responsibility for staff.
+Other attendees at the meeting include the Director of Human Resources (Secretary) and the Academic Secretary (Secretary of the GB).